Separation of Variables and Superintegrability on Riemannian Coverings: The covering map

-Despite its global non-conformality, however, the map $(r,\phi)$ illustrated in Fig. 2 shows well as, for integer $k$, the globality of the separable curves, as well as of any global coordinate system on the planes $(r,\Phi)$, is preserved.
-Indeed, any curve intersecting (smoothly) the cutting line $\Phi=2m\pi/k$ becomes a segment of curve whose end points, separated by the cut, are glued consistently with the end points of the copies of the same curve in the neighbouring sectors, building a continuous (smooth) curve (Fig. 3).
+Despite its global non-conformality, the map $(r,\phi)$ illustrated in Figure~\ref{f2} shows well as, for integer $k$, the globality of the separable curves, as well as of any global coordinate system on the planes $(r,\Phi)$, is preserved.
+Indeed, any curve intersecting (smoothly) the cutting line $\Phi=2m\pi/k$ becomes a segment of curve whose end points, separated by the cut, are glued consistently with the end points of the copies of the same curve in the neighbouring sectors, building a continuous (smooth) curve (see Figure~\ref{f3}).

-The Euclidean planes corresponding to each sector are glued together according to Fig. 2 and the corresponding separable coordinates, cut and glued together consequently, result as in Fig.1, determining, for $k$ integer, global orthogonal separable coordinates on the manifold $M$.
-For non integer values of $k$, as for $k=1/2$ in Fig. 1, the resulting curves on $M$ are not, in general, globally defined.
+The Euclidean planes corresponding to each sector are glued together according to Figure~\ref{f2} and the corresponding separable coordinates, cut and glued together consequently, result for example as in Figure~\ref{f1}, determining, for $k$ integer, global orthogonal separable coordinates on the manifold $M_k$.
+For non integer values of $k$, as for $k=1/2$ in Figure~\ref{f1}, the resulting curves on $M_k$ are not, in general, globally defined.